dkjangid910/Image_Forensic/README.md

 # Copy Paste Forgery detection using EM Algorithm
+The task of this Project was to detect Copy-Paste forgery without using Deep Learning.
+I have used Expectation-Maximization algorithm given by [A.C.
+Popescu](https://ieeexplore.ieee.org/document/1381775) to detect forgery.
+A probability map is generated as an output of EM algorithm.
+Fourier transform of probability map is calculated for small patches of the Image, which include both modified part and original part of the image, to detect forgery.

 ## Required Libraries:
    1. OpenCv 3.4.2.16 (you can install this version using pip3)